apache/airflow/docs/apache-airflow/core-concepts/dags.rst

   * If you clear a task, its setups and teardowns will be cleared.
   * By default, teardown tasks are ignored for the purpose of evaluating dag run state.
   * A teardown task will run if it's setup was successful, even if its work tasks failed.
-  * Teardown tasks are ignore when setting dependencies against task groups.
+  * Teardown tasks are ignored when setting dependencies against task groups.

 Suppose you have a dag that creates a cluster, runs a query, and deletes the cluster: